alexellis/k3sup/README.md

 Watch a demo with dozens of Firecracker VMs: [Testing Kubernetes at Scale with bare-metal](https://youtu.be/o4UxRw-Cc8c)

-### Rapid uninstallation / reset with `k3sup pro uninstall`
+### Rapid uninstallation / reset with `k3sup-pro uninstall`

-The `k3sup pro uninstall` command will uninstall k3s from all nodes in the cluster.
+The `k3sup-pro uninstall` command will uninstall k3s from all nodes in the cluster.

 If you have a plan YAML file, the username, SSH ports, and key files will all be read from the file, and the uninstallation will be performed in order and in parallel.
 Removing the agents first, then any additional servers, and finally the primary server.
 ```bash